scds/text-analysis-2/object.md

 Checking the status of our variables let us know that we have successfully connected to our document, as evidenced by the *filename* and *ner_text* variables, and that we have a `Doc` object, *doc*, to work with.

+> ***Known issue***
+>
+> In the console, you may occasionally receive warnings that "CUDA \[device] is not available" which is [a known issue with the transformer pipeline (*en_core_web_trf*)](https://github.com/explosion/spaCy/discussions/9571).
+You can safely disregard it so long as your script is still working correctly.
+You can avoid the error by installing and using the *en_core_web_lg* language model instead, but its accuracy in recognizing named entities is slightly lower.

 We are now ready to run named entity recognition:

 ```